Pickleball Gear

 Control and spin are this paddle's two best assets.
 Together, they boost my touch game.
 I'm able to bring topspin to all of my control shots, especially my favorite: the topspin third shot drop.

-If you're an intermediate, you'll like the large sweet spot as gives you plenty of forgiveness.
+If you're an intermediate, you'll like the large sweet spot as it gives you plenty of forgiveness.
 There's enough power to consistently put balls away too, but I did have to swing a little hard.

 Value for money